dominodatalab/aihub-project-anomaly-detection/README.md

 ## Prerequisities

+### Hardware
+This template works with a standard small-sized hardware tier, such as the small-k8s tier on all Domino deployments.

 ### Environment
 This template works on any standard Domino Environment, no GPUs are required.
 The necessary libraries are listed in the `requirements.txt` file.